-V. Complete applications are those that contain all fees, studies, reports, information and materials required by the Planning Act R.S.O.
-1990, any Provincial Plans, the Niagara Regional Official Plan, and this Plan.
-A complete application allows Council, the public, municipal Staff and commenting agencies to review all relevant information early in the process, resulting in fewer
+- V. Complete applications are those that contain all fees, studies, reports, information, and materials required by the Planning Act, R.S.O.
+1990, any Provincial Plans, the Region of Niagara Official Plan, and this Plan.
+A complete application allows Council, the public, Town Staff, and commenting agencies to review all relevant information early on in the process, resulting in fewer delays, and providing Staff and Council with the required information to make informed recommendations and decisions.
+To ensure that all possible information is availale, the prescribed information required under the Planning Act, R.S.O 1990 shall be provided along with additional information and/or reports that may be required, as determined through pre-consultation. - VI.

-- a.
 Information and/or reports shall be prepared by a qualified professional and submitted in an electronic format along with the required number of hard copies to the Town to make this information readily available to the public, internal departments and outside commenting agencies.
-Where the Town, the Region, the Niagara Peninsula Conservation Authority has requested additional information and/or reports, there may be a request for peer review of any information and/or report.
-The applicant shall be responsible for costs for a peer review which shall be payable upon submission of an invoice from the Town, the Region or the Niagara Peninsula Conservation Authority. - b.
-The Director of Community Planning and Development Services or their designate shall be responsible for determining whether a planning application is complete.
-If an application is submitted without pre- consultation, adequate supporting information and/or reports, and any application review fees required by the Town, the Region, the Niagara Peninsula Conservation Authority or any other public agency, the application may be deemed to be incomplete. - c.
-The Town may refuse any studies, reports, information and materials that are submitted as part of a complete application if the quality is deemed unsatisfactory and/or it is not completed in accordance with the applicable Terms of Reference or guidelines.
+Where the Town, the Regional Municipality of Niagara, the Niagara Peninsula Conservation Authority have requested additional information and/or reports, there may be a request for peer review of any information and/or report.
+The Applicant shall be responsible for the costs associated with obtaining a peer review, which shall be paid upon the submission of an invoice from the Town, the Regional Municipality of Niagara, or the Niagara Peninsula Conservation Authority. - VII.
+The Director of Planning and Development Services or their designate shall be responsible for determining whether a planning application is complete.
+If an application is submitted without pre-consultation, adequate supporting information and/or reports, and any application review fees required by the Town, the Regional Municipality of Niagara, the Niagara Peninsula Conservation Authority or any other public agency, the application may be deemed incomplete. - VIII.
+The Director of Planning and Development Services or their designate may refuse any studies, reports, information and materials that are submitted as part of a complete application if the quality is deemed unsatisfactory and/or it is not completed in accordance with the applicable Terms of Reference or quidelines.